 Balmain SS17 Menswear

-The runways of the recent SS17 menswear shows gave us something different this year: women.
-While the seasonal womenswear shows grab attention even from those who don't have a dedicated interest in fashion, catwalk for men's apparel hasn’t historically made the same impact.
-It’s only recently that the hype circus has begun to spring up around events like London Collections: Men.
+Ever since SS17, large numbers of the menswear shows have provided something a little bit different: women.
+While the seasonal womenswear shows grab attention even from those who don’t have a dedicated interest in fashion, catwalk for men’s apparel hasn’t historically made the same impact.
+It’s only recently that the hype circus has begun to spring up around events like London Fashion Week Men’s.
 And so it seems a little unfair that, just as men’s catwalking is gaining momentum, we are seeing hips and breasts where you were expecting pecs and ..er well you know.

 Devon Halfnight Leflufy SS17 Menswear

 When you think about the business of fashion – the crazy schedule of designers showing six months ahead, all the various resort and pre collections, the couture hype – and then you throw into the mix the changes in the way we want to digest fashion these days, the technology and the demand, suddenly mixed gender catwalk shows potentially make sense.
 The sheer expense of staging a show is crippling and the world is almost tying itself up in knots trying to cover, shoot, blog, buy and preserve all the output from a show schedule that really never stops.
 Plus, fashion is the second most environmentally unsound industry behind oil – its decadence and excess can be embarrassingly wasteful and cruel.
 So, why not contribute less to feeding the rapacious demand and damage by cutting the seasons, mixing the genders and doing it all in one go?